hungcq/knowledge-repo/IT/designing-data-intensive-applications/9-consistency-consensus.md

 - Cross-channel timing dependency: not allow to read an old value after other client has read a new value
 - Linearizable systems:
   - Single-leader replication: with sync write or read from leader
-  - System with consensus algos
+  - System with consensus algorithms
 - Not linearizable systems:
   - Multi-leader replication: no single copy of data
   - Leaderless replication: can't solve cross-channel timing dependency even with strict quorum: